-The South-Carolinian locality of Sheldon off the Interstate 95 highway is remote, sparsely populated and purely rural, and yet, amid its bucolic landscape lies one of the state’s most unusual places, a semi-sovereign African enclave.
-Modeled after a typical Yoruba hamlet in West Africa, the Oyotunji African Village was established by a group of African-Americans who wanted to reconnect with their ancestral homeland, reviving their traditions and customs in a speck of land at the middle of the new world.
+The South Carolina locality of Sheldon off Interstate 95 is remote, sparsely populated, and purely rural.
+Yet, amid its bucolic landscape lies one of the state’s most unusual places: a semi-sovereign African enclave.
+Modeled after a typical Yoruba hamlet in West Africa, the Oyotunji African Village was established by a group of African Americans who wanted to reconnect with their ancestral homeland, reviving their traditions and customs on a speck of land in the middle of the New World.

 The palace’s iconic Yoruba-style gate